PlotPyStack/PythonQwt/doc/overview.rst

 Other API compatibility issues with `Qwt`:

-    - `QwtPlot.MinimizeMemory` option was removed as this option has no sense in python-qwt (the polyline plotting is not taking more memory than the array data that is already there).
+    - `QwtPlotCurve.MinimizeMemory` option was removed as this option has no sense in python-qwt (the polyline plotting is not taking more memory than the array data that is already there).

     - `QwtPlotCurve.Fitted` option was removed as this option is not supported at the moment.